saidineshpola/brick-by-brick-2024-starterkit/README.md

 (1) About classification: Since we include all five tasks in a unified code base, the accuracy of each subtask may fluctuate but the average performance can be reproduced (even a bit better).
 We have provided the reproduced checkpoints [here](https://github.com/thuml/Time-Series-Library/issues/494).

-(2) About anomaly detection: Some discussion about the adjustment strategy in anomaly detection can be found [here](https://github.com/thuml/Anomaly-Transformer/issues/14).
-The key point is that the adjustment strategy corresponds to an event-level metric.

 ## Citation

-If you find this repo useful, please cite our paper.
+If you find this repo useful, please cite this paper.

 ```
 @inproceedings{wu2023timesnet,